Accessible Pricing

 A starting price at around the estimated price is not the best way to encourage strong buyer engagement, as buyers aren’t usually excited over fair or market price.

-A starting price below the estimated price is a lower barrier to entry, presenting buyers with a more attractive and accessible price to engage with the painting at auction, thereby creating excitement among them and stimulating their interest for the painting.
+A starting price below the estimated price is a lower barrier to entry, presenting buyers with a more accessible and attractive price to engage, thereby creating excitement among them and stimulating their interest for the painting!

-The starting price is usually decided at a price point that is just enough to encourage strong buyer engagement, yet enables the seller the best chance of achieving the best price.
+The starting price is usually decided at a price point that is just enough to encourage strong buyer engagement, yet enables the seller the best chance of achieving the best price (the ‘sweet spot’ price).

-If the starting price was at around the estimated price; then this wouldn’t excite buyers (at least not excite enough buyers), meaning that too few of them would engage, leading to uneventful competition and demand, and as a consequence, uneventful bidding.
-Under such circumstances, the bidding isn’t likely to be competitive enough to be close to the market value/target price!
+If the starting price was at around the estimated price (i.e. fair or market value); then this wouldn’t excite buyers (at least not excite enough buyers), meaning that too few of them would engage, leading to uneventful competition and demand, and as a consequence, uneventful bidding.
+Under such circumstances, the bidding isn’t likely to be competitive enough to achieve the market value/target price!

 Receiving offers below the target price